passdan/BioinformaticiansToolbox/ChipSeq.md

 ### MACS2
 Macs is a really common peak caller and works really well.
 There are a huge number of parameters to play with so do [**check out their tutorial**](https://macs3-project.github.io/MACS/docs/tutorial.html) for more, especially around peak sizes for TFs vs histone modifications.

 Here's an example, code.
-It's harder to automate this step as you need to choose the pairs of ChIP and inputs that go together, and naming them:
+It's harder to loop this step as you need to choose the pairs of ChIP and inputs that go together, and naming them so lets do one pair for now:
 ```
 GENOME_SIZE="100286401"
 mkdir -p macs2

 singularity exec docker://dceoy/macs2 \
     macs2 callpeak \
-        -t Sample1_chip.bam \
+        -t aligned/Sample1_chip.bam \
-        -c Sample1_input.bam \
+        -c aligned/Sample1_input.bam \
         -f BAM \
         -g ${GENOME_SIZE} \
         -n Sample1 \